-The Fairfax County Department of Transportation (FCDOT) held a community meeting concerning the Georgetown Pike Trail Phase III and Phase IV projects on March 22, 2017, at the Great Falls Library, 9830 Georgetown Pike, Great Falls, at 7-9 p.m., in the Large Meeting Room.
-County Staff presented information on the project and took questions.
+The Fairfax County Department of Transportation (FCDOT) held a community meeting concerning the Georgetown Pike Trail Phase IV project on Wednesday, Oct.
+4, 2017, at the Great Falls Library, 9830 Georgetown Pike, Great Falls, at 7-9 p.m., in the Large Meeting Room.

 In January of 2001, the Board of Supervisors entered into an agreement with the Virginia Department of Transportation (VDOT) to construct a pedestrian trail along the north side of Georgetown Pike from River Bend Road westward to Seneca Road, a distance of approximately 4.2 miles.
 Phase I, located in the Village Center and Phase II, between Utterback Store Road and Falls Chase Court, have been completed.